-- 8.3 If in doubt about the process to be followed or the information required in the form, an applicant officer should always seek the advice of the Head of Legal and Commercial Services or the Audit Manager before applying for an authorisation under RIPA. - 8.4 The applicant officer will be responsible for ensuring that copies of all forms are forwarded to the Audit Manager within seven days of issue.
+- may be used.
+Any other form will be rejected by the Authorising Officer.
+The applicant officer should complete the appropriate form providing as much detail as possible then submit to the appropriate Authorising Officer for authorisation. - 8.3 If in doubt about the process to be followed or the information required in the form, an applicant officer should always seek the advice of the Head of Legal and Support Services or the Audit Manager before applying for an authorisation under RIPA. - 8.4 The applicant officer will be responsible for ensuring that copies of all forms are forwarded to the Audit Manager within seven days of issue.
 As a control measure the Audit Manager will supply the applicant officer with a referenced copy of the authorisation which they should keep in their department in secure storage.
 Officers should ensure that material passing between them is sent in such a way that it cannot be read or intercepted by other people.